 Consumer complaints: What to do and when

-If the complaint is about defective work, then consumers should contact their contractor before making a complaint to the Queensland Building and Construction Commission (QBCC).
+If the complaint is about defective work, then consumers should contact their contractor before making a complaint.
 It is expected that contractors will engage with the consumer regarding the allegation that has been made.
 This can include going on-site and investigating the alleged defective work.
 In many circumstances, it is difficult to tell whose fault the defective work may be without a site visit.
-Further, any type of engagement with the client that resolves the issue is a benefit to the builder as it does not involve the QBCC.
-The QBCC has the power to issue directions to rectify which shows up on a contractor’s licence history.
+Further, any type of engagement with the client that resolves the issue is a benefit to the builder as it does not involve any outside authority.

-Besides worrying about the statutory authority, reputational issues are a consideration that businesses should be aware of.
+Reputational issues are a consideration that businesses should also be aware of.
 Social media keyboard warriors have the potential to tarnish a business’ reputation.
 It is difficult to contain negative perceptions once they arise but you do have an opportunity to mitigate such perceptions if you engage with a consumer straight away.

 If you disagree with a consumer complaint, it is best to outline your reasons for doing so.
-Should the consumer continue the matter further with a court or complaint to the statutory authority, it is a benefit to the contractor to be able to demonstrate they have investigated the allegations and, for detailed reasons, found that it was not their responsibility.
+Should the consumer continue the matter further, it is a benefit to the contractor to be able to demonstrate they have investigated the allegations and, for detailed reasons, found that it was not their responsibility.

 It is recommended that a procedure is developed to assist your business and staff deal with complaints from consumers.